 Pure Energy is a public company incorporated under the laws of British Columbia.
 The Company is a reporting issuer in British Columbia and Alberta, and its common shares are listed and posted for trading on the TSX Venture Exchange (the "TSX.V") under the trading symbol "PE".
 In addition, the Company trades on the OTCQB trading platform in the United States under the trading symbol "PEMIF" and on the Börse Frankfurt (Stock Exchange) under the trading symbol "AHG".
-The Company's offices are located at 1100 - 1111 Melville Street, Vancouver, British Columbia, Canada, V6E 3V6.
+The Company's offices are located at Suite 2820- 200 Granville Street, Vancouver, British Columbia, Canada, V6C 1S4.

-Pure Energy is a mineral resource company engaged in the exploration and development of mineral properties, with a specialized focus on lithium brines and related processing of brines into lithium compounds.
-Historically, the Company has focused its business plan on producing high value lithium compounds, such as lithium hydroxide monohydrate (LiOH H2O) and lithium carbonate (Li2CO3), which are primarily used in the growing lithium-ion battery market.
-The Company is planning to review its current business plan as it looks to hire a Chief Executive Officer and grow its business.
+Pure Energy is a mineral resource company engaged in the exploration and development of mineral properties, with a specialized focus on lithium (or "Li") brines and related processing of brines into lithium compounds.
+Historically, the Company has focused its business plan on producing high value lithium compounds, such as lithium hydroxide monohydrate ("LiOH H2O") and lithium carbonate ("Li2CO3"), which are primarily used in the growing lithium-ion battery market.
+The Company is planning to review its current business plan as it looks to hire a Chief Executive Officer ("CEO") and grow its business.

-Its primary project is the Clayton Valley Lithium Brine Project (the "CV Project"), located in Clayton Valley, Esmeralda County, Nevada.
-The Company entered into an Earn-In Agreement (the "Agreement") with Schlumberger Technology Corporation, a subsidiary of Schlumberger Limited ("SLB"), dated May 1, 2019 whereby the Company has granted SLB an option in favour of SLB to acquire all of the Company's interests in the CV Project (the "Option").
-Upon exercise of the Option, the Company will be entitled to receive a 3% net smelter return royalty ("NSR") on minerals produced at the CV Project and an advance minimum royalty payment of US\$400,000 annually, payable in monthly installments, commencing January 1, 2021 for a period of five years or until the CV Project achieves commercial production.
-Details of the Agreement are presented in the Circular for the Annual and Special Shareholder Meeting, which was held May 28, 2019, where the Agreement was approved by shareholders.
+Its primary project is the CV Project, located in Clayton Valley, Esmeralda County, Nevada.
+The Company entered into an Earn-In Agreement (the "Agreement") with Schlumberger, a subsidiary of SLB (formerly Schlumberger Limited), dated May 1, 2019 whereby the Company has granted SLB an option, in favour of SLB, to acquire all of the Company's interests in the CV Project (the "Option").
+Upon completion and exercise of the Option, the Company will be entitled to receive a 3% net smelter return royalty ("NSR") on any minerals produced at the CV Project and an advance minimum royalty payment of US\$400,000 annually, payable quarterly, commencing January 1, 2021 for a period of five years or until the CV Project achieves commercial production.
+Details of the Agreement are presented in the Circular for the Annual and Special Shareholders' Meeting, which was held on May 28, 2019, where the Agreement was approved by shareholders.